Haim (band): 2014–2018: Touring and Something to Tell You

-2018–present: Women in Music, Pt.
+2018–2022: Women in Music, Pt.
 III

 On November 11, 2018, the group performed at Vetsaid 2018, within a lineup alongside Ringo Starr, James Taylor and Don Henley of the Eagles.
 On March 6, 2019, the band announced they were headlining the 14th annual Pitchfork Music Festival in Chicago alongside headliners Robyn and the Isley Brothers.
 On April 4, 2019, Danielle announced via the band's social media pages that the band had been recording new music and were preparing for a summer 2019 release.
 Danielle contributed extensively to Father of the Bride, the fourth studio album by Vampire Weekend, as well as providing drums on several songs on Immunity by Clairo.
 In July 2019, they released the song "Summer Girl", which was inspired by producer and Danielle's partner Ariel Rechtshaid's fight with cancer.
 They stated shortly afterwards that more music would be released in the coming months with the single "Now I'm in It" being released on October 30.
 Haim also released another new single, "Hallelujah", on November 18.

-On March 2, 2020, the band shared a release date of April 24 for third album, Women in Music Pt.
+On February 27, 2020, the Haim sisters appeared in Thundercat's music video for "Dragonball Durag".
+On March 2, 2020, the band shared a release date of April 24 for their third album, Women in Music Pt.
 III, with promotional single "The Steps" to be released March 2.
 On March 23, the band announced their intentions to delay the release of the album until June 26, due to the coronavirus outbreak.
 On May 22, they released another single "Don't Wanna", produced by Rostam, Rechtshaid, and Danielle.
 Women in Music Pt.
 III received acclaim from critics and the band announced the One More Haim Tour for the UK on July 31.
 In August 2020, it was reported that Alana had been cast in the comedy drama film Licorice Pizza, which started filming that month, with Este and Danielle also appearing in small supporting roles.
 In December 2020, it was announced the group would be featured on the track "No Body, No Crime" from Taylor Swift's ninth studio album Evermore; the song became the second single of the album on January 11, 2021.
 On February 18, 2021, Haim released a remix of their song "Gasoline", featuring Swift, along with an expanded version of Women in Music Pt.
 III.
-The expanded version also included a remix of "3 AM" featuring Thundercat.

-Haim was nominated in two categories at the 63rd Annual Grammy Awards in 2021, including for Album of the Year (Women in Music Pt.
+The expanded version also included a remix of "3 AM" featuring Thundercat.Haim was nominated in two categories at the 63rd Annual Grammy Awards in 2021, including for Album of the Year (Women in Music Pt.
 III), making them the first all-female rock band to hold the distinction, along with a Best Rock Performance nomination for "The Steps".
 The band signed with Netflix to produce the soundtrack for an upcoming animated feature film, The Witch Boy.
 The band appeared in the music video of Swift's song "Bejeweled", released on October 25, 2022.

-Haim will be an opening act on multiple shows of the US leg of Swift's upcoming The Eras Tour.